 - The new hash is compared to the hash which was signed by the SSL Certificate;

 By getting a Code Signing SSL Certificate, you prevent your clients from abandoning the installation of your software because of security warnings, malware alteration, or identity theft.
-You can see the list of Code Signing SSL Certificates that we offer on this page.
+Here you can see the list of Code Signing SSL Certificates that we offer.

 A Code Signing Certificate will increase your customer’s trust and your software’s credibility.
 Here is why:

 - Your client will not see any security warnings when installing your software;